openthread/openthread/doc/site/en/guides/border-router/beaglebone-black.md

 This will close your SSH session.

-Once logged back into the BeagleBone install `network-manager` with the command `sudo apt-get install network-manager`.
+Once logged back into the BeagleBone, install Network Manager with the command `sudo apt-get install network-manager`.
 Then disable `connman` and enable `network-manager`: